One of the best ways to create consistent, monthly income for your nonprofit is through monthly giving.

 Where to find your first members

-Once you get the infrastructure figured out, it’s time to start signing people up.
+Once you get the infrastructure figured out, it’s time to start recruiting new monthly donors.

 Start with yourself.
 Yes, you!
 Sign yourself up in your own program.
 If you don’t believe in it and support it, how can you expect others to?